pingcap/docs/ticdc/ticdc-behavior-change.md

 Therefore, TiCDC splits these two events into four events, that is, deleting records `(1, 1)` and `(2, 2)` and writing records `(2, 1)` and `(1, 2)`.

-#### MySQL Sink
+#### MySQL sink

-Starting from v8.1.0, when using the MySQL Sink, TiCDC fetches a current timestamp `thresholdTs` from PD at startup and decides whether to split `UPDATE` events based on the value of the timestamp:
+Starting from v8.1.0, when using the MySQL sink, TiCDC fetches a current timestamp `thresholdTs` from PD at startup and decides whether to split `UPDATE` events based on the value of the timestamp:

 - For transactions containing multiple changes, if the primary key or non-null unique index value is modified in `UPDATE` events and the transaction `commitTS` is less than `thresholdTs`, TiCDC splits each `UPDATE` event into a `DELETE` event and an `INSERT` event before writing them to the Sorter module.
 - For `UPDATE` events with the transaction `commitTS` greater than or equal to `thresholdTs`, TiCDC does not split them.
 For more information, see GitHub issue [#10918](https://github.com/pingcap/tiflow/issues/10918).